Infoganda

 Infoganda is a term describing dramatic or literary work that contains both elements of an infomercial and propaganda.
-The term has been sporadically used in both the popular media and in blogs since 2001.
+The term has been sporadically used in both the popular media and in blogs since 2001, and in talk shows since 2004.

 Definition

-Propaganda is a message with an underlying agenda.
-That agenda may be obvious or not.
-Typically this term is used to refer to dramatic or literary works created by highly biased government or religious entities.

-Infoganda is a form of propaganda in which the message is delivered in a format that imitates an infomercial (a commercial message that purports itself to be purely informational).
+Infoganda is "a form of propaganda in which the message is delivered in a format that imitates an infomercial."

 An infomercial is a work of commercial speech (typically a television advertisement) whose purpose is to advertise a commercial endeavor.
-These commercials can often include fake news anchors that pretend to be neutral observers even though they are all participants in a ruse to sell something.

 The combination of an infomercial and propaganda is an advertisement or show that pretends to be neutral (typically a news source) that has a real agenda of promoting the biased viewpoint of a large organization, typically a religious or government entity.

 History

+The term "infoganda" dates to the early 2000s.
+"The origin," according to a contemporary source, was "Comedy Central, where it was used in a joke about media.
+Its refinement as an actual broadcast technique, unfortunately, gets credited to local television news."

+Frank Rich, writing in The New York Times, said "these days in our 24/7 information miasma, real journalism and its evil twin merge into a mind-bending mutant that would defy a polygraph's ability to sort out the lies from the truth."
 It was explained to a large audience by Rob Corddry on The Daily Show with Jon Stewart on March 17, 2004.
 The Daily Show use of the word infoganda was in reference to a U.S. government video released in early March 2004 to many local television stations.
 The video featured a short report in local television news format that provided information about recent revisions to prescription drug coverage provided by Medicare.

-Infoganda is a relatively new phenomenon.
-However, many historical instances of propaganda were very close to being infoganda.
-Filmed news reports of World War II, the Korean War, and other wars can be seen as having carried propaganda in a news format.

-However, despite superficial similarities with propaganda, the term infoganda refers to a very peculiar kind of propaganda.
-The infomercial format that has developed in the U.S. since 1990 has a specific format, which includes fabricated names for the reporters, scripted interviews with other supposedly neutral people, a maximum use of authority-projecting (costumed) professionals (doctors, lawyers, etc.), the use of statistics in the same way that news organizations use it, and other similarities to local news.
-Infoganda is the use of this format to sell propaganda to the viewers.
+Infoganda started with the George W. Bush administration and "escalated" from 2004 through 2013.